EduardoRodriguesF/quartz/doc/quartz.1.md

 : Print a variable value.

 **\-\-set** *VARIABLE*
-: Sets a variable: key=value.
+: Set a variable: key=value.

 **\-\-list**
 : Print all variables.